MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/components/server/index.md

 For more information about the installation of MobileFirst Server on-premises is provided, see:

-* A [guide through a complete installation](../../../installation-configuration/production/) of MobileFirst Server farm on WebSphere® Application Server Liberty profile.
+* A [guide through a complete installation](../../../installation-configuration/production/) of MobileFirst Server farm on WebSphere  Application Server Liberty profile.
 The guide is based on a simple scenario for you to try out the installation either in graphical mode or in command line mode.
 * A [detailed section](../../../installation-configuration/production/) that contains details about the installation prerequisites, database setup, server topologies, deployment of the components to the application server, and server configuration.